NATIONAL SARDINES DAY

 Relative to other fish commonly eaten by humans, sardines are very low in contaminants, such as mercury.

 Sardine oil is used in the manufacturing of paint, varnish and linoleum.

 The sardine canning industry peaked in the United States in the 1950s.
-After the industry’s peak, it has been on the decline.
 The Stinson Seafood plant in Prospect Harbor, Maine, which was the last large sardine cannery in the United States, closed its doors on April 15, 2010, after 135 years in operation.

 Share a can or two of canned sardines with a friend.
 See if you prefer the mustard, chili or the tomato packed ones better!
 Use #NationalSardinesDay to post on social media.

 Look, if you Celebrate Every Day® most years, this is the only holiday on this date.
 So we’ll offer some extra special tips to help you celebrate.

 - Try sardines on a salad.
 Mash them up and mix them with some Caesar dressing for a start.
 Add some extra croutons if that improves the experience.